mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 1. Upgrade the core addons
 1. Upgrade the Kubernetes version

 Run all three steps on the management cluster (Kommander cluster) first.
-Then, run the second and third step on additional managed clusters (Konvoy clusters), one cluster at a time with the KUBECONFIG configured for each cluster.
+Then, run the second and third steps on additional managed clusters (Konvoy clusters), one cluster at a time using the KUBECONFIG configured for each cluster.

 For a full list of DKP Enterprise features, see [DKP Enterprise][dkpenterprise].